 \textbf{DFUC'22 Test Set.} To externally validate our models, we submit predictions for \numprint{2000} test images to the challenge’s leaderboard, ensuring standardized evaluation.
 This is done once, without optimization for leaderboard metrics.\\

 \textbf{Out-of-Distribution Dataset (OOD).} Our OOD dataset was collected at the University Hospital of Würzburg, following approval from the local ethics committee.
 Most images have a resolution of $2672 \times 4000$ pixels.
-They include a diverse range of chronic wounds from various body locations, and thus, extend beyond \ac{dfu}.
+They include a diverse range of chronic wounds from various body locations and, thus, extend beyond \acl{dfu}.
 A total of 343 images were manually annotated by dermatologists for this study with ImageJ, and annotations were stored as JPG files alongside the originals.
 While no duplicates exist, some wounds were intentionally captured multiple times from different distances, angles, and perspectives to reflect real-world conditions, where patient-acquired mobile images lack standardized setups.
 This variability allows for a robust evaluation of model generalization.
-Importantly, this dataset is used solely for evaluating the models trained on the CFU dataset, no additional training is performed.
-Due to privacy regulations, the dataset remains confidential, as written consent for public sharing was not obtained from all patients, unlike for the example images included in this paper.
+Importantly, this dataset is used solely for evaluating the models trained on the CFU dataset; no additional training is performed.
+Due to privacy regulations, the majority of the OOD dataset remains confidential, as written consent for public sharing was not obtained from all patients.